ash/raku-course/essentials/strings/code-interpolation/index.md

 The next level of interpolation is code interpolation.
 It allows you to have simple (and complex too!) code directly inside a double-quoted string.

-The interpolated code is placed inside curly braces:
+The interpolated code is placed between curly braces:

 ```raku
 my $a = 10;